LisaMJensen/doctor-api/README.md

 ## Setup/Installation Requirements

 * _Clone the following github repository to view the code and open the html file in a web browser:  ._
-* _You will need to have Node.js installed on your computer.
-Run npm install, then run npm build, followed by npm install in your terminal._
+* _You will need to have Node.js and Node Package Manager (NPM) installed on your computer.
+Once inside the cloned reporitory,run npm install, then run npm build, followed by npm install in your terminal._
 * _You can make an account at BetterDoctor's website to get your own API key._

 ## Known Bugs